-Dayton Independent (147) Public District - FY 2022 - District Funding Assurances - Rev 0
+Dayton Independent (147) Public District - FY 2023 - District Funding Assurances - Rev 0

-\ The LEA assures the that it will comply with the following provisions:
+The LEA assures the that it will comply with the following provisions:

-1. Districts an requirement d schools will comply with all McKinney-Vento Homeless Assistance Act program its.
+1. Districts ar requirement nd schools will comply with all McKinney-Vento Homeless Assistance Act program nts.
 Yes • 2.
-Districts ar requiremen id schools will maintain records that support their compliance with program its.
-Yes V 3. the local school district will submit to state or federally conducted McKinney-Vento onitoring and will comply with all corrective actions that result of such monitoring.
-Yes • 4. chool district will adopt policies and practices to ensure that homeless children and not stigmatized or segregated on the basis of their status as homeless.
-Yes V 5. chool district will designate an appropriate staff person, who may also be a r for other Federal programs, as a local educational agency liaison for homeless of youths.
-Yes • 6. provided a chool district will adopt policies and practices to ensure that transportation is the request of the parent or guardian (or in the case of an unaccompanied youth, to and from the school of origin, in accordance with the following as applicable: Yes • (1) If the child or youth continues to live in the area served by the local school district in which the school of origin is located, the child's or youth's transportation to and from the school of origin shall be provided or arranged by the local educational agency in which the school of origin is located.
+Districts ar requiremen nd schools will maintain records that support their compliance with program nts.
+Yes 7 3. , the local school district will submit to state or federally conducted McKinney- gram monitoring and will comply with all corrective actions that result of such Yes 7 4. school district will adopt policies and practices to ensure that homeless children are not stigmatized or segregated on the basis of their status as homeless.
+Yes - 5. school district will designate an appropriate staff person, who may also be a r for other Federal programs, as a local educational agency liaison for homeless and youths.
+Yes V 6. provided a school district will adopt policies and practices to ensure that transportation is the request of the parent or guardian (or in the case of an unaccompanied youth,), to and from the school of origin, in accordance with the following as applicable: Yes (1) If the child or youth continues to live in the area served by the local school district in which the school of origin is located, the child's or youth's transportation to and from the school of origin shall be provided or arranged by the local educational agency in which the school of origin is located.

 (II) If the child's or youth's living arrangements in the area served by the local school district of origin terminate and the child or youth, though continuing the child's or youth's education in the school of origin, begins living in an area served by another local school district, the local school district of origin and the local school district in which the child or youth is living shall agree upon a method to apportion the responsibility and costs for providing the child or youth with transportation to and from the school of origin.
 If the local school districts are unable to agree upon such method, the responsibility and costs for transportation shall be shared equally.
-7. shall be im e arises over eligibility, school selection or enrollment in a school, the child or youth mediately enrolled in the school in which enrollment is sought, pending final of the dispute, including all available appeals.
-Yes • 8. district liais e arises over eligibility, school selection or enrollment in a school, the local school son will follow the KDE Dispute Resolution Process, including requirements for nelines and maintaining documentation.
-Yes • 9. homeless chool district will adopt policies and practices to ensure participation by the iaison in professional development and other technical assistance activities as a appropriate by the Office of the Coordinator and detailed in 704 KAR 7:090.
-Yes ▼
+7. shall be im arises over eligibility, school selection or enrollment in a school, the child or youth mediately enrolled in the school in which enrollment is sought, pending final of the dispute, including all available appeals.
+Yes ▼ 8. district liais arises over eligibility, school selection or enrollment in a school, the local school on will follow the KDE Dispute Resolution Process, including requirements for nelines and maintaining documentation.
+Yes V 9. homeless I chool district will adopt policies and practices to ensure participation by the iaison in professional development and other technical assistance activities as I appropriate by the Office of the Coordinator and detailed in 704 KAR 7:090.
+Yes V 10.
+(Infinite Ca t the coordinator will have log-in accessibility to the Student Information System mpus), OR ensure the liaison is provided, upon request and in a timely manner, Campus reports related to homeless students in the district.
+Yes V 11. • ic activities to involve the parents of homeless children and youth in the program test extent possible.
+Yes V